 - Católica Global School of Law, Portuguese Catholic University - Portugal

-- Institute for Intellectual Property, Competition and Media law (IGEWEM), Dresden University of Technology – Germany
+- Institute of Intellectual Property, Competition and Media law (IGEWEM), Dresden University of Technology – Germany

 - LUISS Business School, LUISS Guido Carli University - Italy